Chapter 16: Reproduction: development and physiology

 Flowering plant cues for reproduction

 A wide variety of organisms, including plants, animals, fungi and protists, respond to the photoperiod, relative amount of light and dark in a 24-hour period.
 For many organisms, including many plants, it is one of key determinants influencing reproduction (Fig. 6).
-Specifically for flowering plants, photoperiod often determines when a plant flowers and photoperiod has probably been most extensively studied in this context.
-But it is important to appreciate that photoperiod often affects physiology, structure, and behavior and that its mechanism of action is at the molecular level, i.e., by influencing which genes are being expressed.
+Specifically for flowering plants, photoperiod often determines when a plant flowers, and photoperiod has probably been most extensively studied in this context.
+But it is important to appreciate that in addition to reproduction, photoperiod may affect a wide variety of organism features: physiology, structure, and behavior.
+Additionally, photoperiod’s mechanism of action is at the molecular level, i.e., by influencing which genes are being expressed.

 Photoperiod is a significant cue for organisms living north or south of the equator because the photoperiod predicts upcoming conditions.
 The approaching winter can be sensed by the shortening photoperiods; an upcoming spring can be sensed by lengthening photoperiods.

 Plants have turned out to be excellent organisms to study photoperiodism because, for some of them, a single day of a particular photoperiod can result in a measurable response.
 In contrast, for some organisms, and indeed for most plants, a response is only apparent after prolonged exposure to particular photoperiods.